 - to encourage colleges in the health sciences to include more information about sexual and reproductive health and rights including abortion and other reproductive health choices such as contraception and Sexually Transmitted Infection prevention in their curriculums.

-In the 2008/2009 school year, we've worked towards these goals in a number of ways, including:
+In recent years, we've worked towards these goals in a number of ways, including:

 - starting a medical school curriculum reform committee,

 - organizing two sexual health clinical skills nights in conjunction with the Family Medicine Club,

 - sending students to a reproductive justice conference in St. Louis, Missouri,

 - holding a movie night and discussion group with the film The Business of Being Born,

 - creating a lecture series on sexual and reproductive health topics such as sexual history taking and dysfunction screening, contraception, rape and the role of the physician, STI update, abortion access in Canada, and fertility mapping, and

 - hosting a very successful first annual fundraising gala with guest speaker Allison Hayford and an advance screening of the work-in-progress documentary, Vessel, by Diana Whidden.

 For more information or to get involved, contact email@example.com.